pyoscx/scenariogeneration/README.md

 if __name__ == "__main__":
     s = Scenario()

-    esminiRunner(s,esminipath ='path to esmini', scenario_number = 'first')
+    esmini(s,esminipath ='path to esmini', index_to_run = 'first')
 ```
-where *scenario_number* can be 'first', 'random', 'middle' or an integer, and esmini will run that scenario/road for you.
+where *index_to_run* can be 'first', 'random', 'middle' or an integer, and esmini will run that scenario/road for you.
 ## Related work